OD-3/Object-Detection-model-RCNN-/README.md

 **-> Training own Dataset:**<br /> <br />
 ->	To train the model on our own dataset we will need to extend two classes:<br /><br />
 i.
 Config: This class contains the default configuration.
 Subclass it and modify the attributes we need to change.<br />
 ii.
 Dataset: This class provides a consistent way to work with any dataset.
 It allows us to use new datasets for training without having to change the code of the model.
-It also supports loading multiple datasets at the same time, which is useful if the objects we want to detect are not all available in one dataset.<br />
+It also supports loading multiple datasets at the same time, which is useful if the objects we want to detect are not all available in one dataset.<br /><br />
  ![alt text](https://user-images.githubusercontent.com/57354105/152317424-c5a485f6-99b8-4cb7-99af-796573bf7bf8.png)

 # 5. Use of Trained Dataset:
-After training dataset using model, use trained dataset to detect specified object in non-trained images.
+After training dataset using model, use trained dataset to detect specified object in non-trained images.<br /><br />
 ![alt text](https://user-images.githubusercontent.com/57354105/152317497-8e5cbaf0-4f61-4877-aa23-cce9d2f32cc5.png)